1. What is the contact information for the Student Financial Aid Office?

 Yes.
 We recommend that all prospective students complete the FAFSA.
 You can't assume that you will or will not qualify for need-based aid based on your family income alone.
 Many factors are involved in calculating need.
 You need to complete the FAFSA after January 1 (we recommend prior to March 1) to receive a financial aid award notification.

 6. When should I apply for need-based aid and where do I get the forms I need?

 If you wish to be considered for need-based financial aid, you should complete the Free Application for Federal Student Aid (FAFSA).
 Please submit the FAFSA after January 1 in order for you to be evaluated for federal and state need-based aid for the upcoming award year.
 Submit the form online at fafsa.gov.
 Baylor's school code is 003545.
 Baylor normally receives results of the FAFSA within two to three days.

 7. If I receive a scholarship or grant, will my need-based aid be affected?

 The federal government requires that scholarships and grants be included as part of your financial aid awards.
 Funding you receive from any source may require an adjustment to your previously awarded need-based university, federal or state aid.

 8. Are scholarships awarded for one year or are there scholarships that are guaranteed for all four years?

 A number of scholarships, particularly those awarded on a merit and need basis, are awarded annually.
-Academic scholarships are generally renewable for subsequent undergraduate years provided you maintain the required Baylor grade point average.
+Academic scholarships are generally renewable for subsequent undergraduate years provided you maintain the required Baylor cumulative grade point average.